apache/nuttx/configs/sama5d4-ek/README.txt

        The /tmp directory can them be used for and scratch purpose.

+    7. The Real Time Clock/Calendar (RTC) is enabled in this configuration.
+       See the section entitled "RTC" above for detailed configuration settings.

+       The RTC alarm is not enabled by default since there is nothing in this configuration that uses it.
+The alarm can easily be enabled, however, as described in the "RTC" section.

+       The time value from the RTC will be used as the NuttX system time in all timestamp operations.
+You may use the NSH 'date' command to set or view the RTC as described above in the "RTC" section.

+       NOTE:  If you want the RTC to preserve time over power cycles, you will need to install a battery in the battery holder (J12) and close the jumper, JP13.

-    7. The SAMA5D4-EK includes for an AT25 serial DataFlash.
+    8. The SAMA5D4-EK includes for an AT25 serial DataFlash.
 Support for that serial FLASH can be enabled by modifying the NuttX configuration as described above in the paragraph entitled "AT25 Serial FLASH".

-    8. Enabling HSMCI support.
+    9. Enabling HSMCI support.
 The SAMA4D4-EK provides a two SD memory card slots:  (1) a full size SD card slot (J10), and (2) a microSD memory card slot (J11).
 The full size SD card slot connects via HSMCI0;
        the microSD connects vi HSMCI1.
 Support for both SD slots can be enabled with the settings provided in the paragraph entitled "HSMCI Card Slots" above.

-    9. Support the USB low-, high- and full-speed OHCI host driver can be enabled by changing the NuttX configuration file as described in the section entitled "USB High-Speed Host" above.
+   10. Support the USB low-, high- and full-speed OHCI host driver can be enabled by changing the NuttX configuration file as described in the section entitled "USB High-Speed Host" above.

-   10. Support the USB high-speed USB device driver (UDPHS) can be enabled by changing the NuttX configuration file as described above in the section entitled "USB High-Speed Device."
+   11. Support the USB high-speed USB device driver (UDPHS) can be enabled by changing the NuttX configuration file as described above in the section entitled "USB High-Speed Device."

-   11. I2C Tool.
+   12. I2C Tool.
 NuttX supports an I2C tool at apps/system/i2c that can be
        used to peek and poke I2C devices.
 See the discussion above under "I2C Tool" for detailed configuration settings.

-   12. Networking support via the can be added to NSH by modifying the configuration.
+   13. Networking support via the can be added to NSH by modifying the configuration.
 See the "Networking" section above for detailed configuration settings.

-   13. The Real Time Clock/Calendar (RTC) may be enabled by reconfiguring NuttX.
-       See the section entitled "RTC" above for detailed configuration settings.

    14. This example can be configured to exercise the watchdog timer test (apps/examples/watchdog).
 See the detailed configuration settings in